TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.15.md

 ---

-So pursue them with thy tempest, And terrify them with thy storm.
+so pursue them with your tempest, and terrify them with your storm.